Arpita-deb/Bellabeat-fitness-app/README.md

 3. **Comprehensiveness**:
    30 eligible FitBit users consented in submission of their health tracker data, that includes minute-level output for physical activity, heart rate, sleep monitoring.
 However, the dataset contains many limitations:
-   * There's no information about the person's age, gender, height, weight, profession etc, that helps us identify patterns of activity of individual users.
+   * There's no information about the person's age, gender, height, weight, profession etc, that could help us identify patterns of activity of individual users.
 We are not sure if the sample is representative of the population as a whole.
    * There is no information about the unit of distance.
    * There are no information about intensity, its unit and how it is measured.
    * There are inconsistencies in logged data, not all 30 users have data for full 30 days.